ChatTheatre/websocket-to-tcp-tunnel/README.md

 If provided the `maximumRetries` property defines how many times Forever will restart a child before giving up.
 This is useful in preventing runaway processes.
 If this property does not exist no limit will be set.
 *Defaults to unlimited.*

+### Heartbeat Delay [OPTIONAL]
+The `websocketHeartbeat` will set the time between expected heartbeats for the Websocket client.
+This is the number of seconds between consecutive heartbeats.
+*Defaults to 15.*

 ## Starting Relay
 To start the relay use `node main.js &` from the root directory of the cloned repository.